 The redesigned prototype of My HealtheVet scored moderately high in effectiveness and above average in satisfaction.
 The task success rate was high at 64% (as compared with 44% for the 2015 baseline study), with participants failing 36% of all tasks attempted.
 Participants failed 29 out of the total 170 tasks performed (over the course of 17 sessions) due to exceeding the task time success threshold (benchmark time + 100%).
 Participants who did succeed did so 24% slower than the benchmark time, which is acceptable.
 Comparied to the 2015 benchmark time, participants in 2016 succeeded 6% slower than the time, a significant improvement.

 The site received an above average SUS score of 82.5, a very high indicator of participants’ satisfaction with the site.
 In 2015, the previous version of the site scored 64.7.
 Although the score in the most recent test was well above the average SUS score of 68, this should also be considered in light of the participants’ high failure rate on the Appointments and Blue Button tasks.
-As noted in the perceived utility section, participants consistently rated the site high for meeting expectations and likeliness to use, which would indicate that despite flaws which prevented users from successfully completing tasks, the overall function and mechanics of the website are acceptable.
+As noted in the perceived utility section, participants consistently rated the site high for meeting expectations and likeliness to use, which would indicate that despite flaws which prevented users from successfully completing some tasks, the overall function and mechanics of the website are acceptable.

 The login process, typically a simple process but decidedly difficult to complete on the previous MHV site, has been brought up to standards, with 100% success versus 40% recorded in the 2015 study.
 While some minor usability issues need to be corrected (login button still appearing on the login page, unnecessary scrolling required to get to text fields), the redesign is a large improvement over its predecessor.